Chatcontrol 2025 edition in Brief

 What happens next is not specified, but your holiday in Cyprus might end up with you having to explain your photos over at the local police station.
 In Greek.

-Even if the authorities rule that your photo is “legal”, a copy will be kept in the database anyhow, because who knows, it might be useful later.
+Even if the authorities rule that your photo is “legal”, the newly formed “EU Centre” will be keep a copy in the database anyhow, because who knows, it might be useful later.

 Meanwhile, police forces and actual experts in prevention of child exploitation note that they are already overwhelmed by the work.
 Politicians often say they’ll do everything for the children.
 But somehow this rarely ends up with giving the actual vice police more resources, better training and improving international cooperation.